Chart Color Schemes

 AreaSearch analysis reveals North Haven recording weaker employment conditions than most comparable areas nationwide

-North Haven has a diverse workforce with both white and blue collar jobs, with essential services well represented.
-The unemployment rate is 4.7%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025628 residents are employed while the unemployment rate is higher than Rest of NSW's at 3.8%.
+North Haven has a balanced workforce with both white and blue collar jobs, with essential services well represented.
+Its unemployment rate is 4.6%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, there are 617 residents employed, with an unemployment rate of 0.7% higher than Regional NSW's rate of 3.9%.

-Workforce participation in North Haven is lower at 44.0% compared to Rest of NSW's 61.5%.
+Workforce participation in North Haven is significantly lower at 42.7%, compared to Regional NSW's 61.3%.
 Census responses show that only 10.0% of residents work from home, though Covid-19 lockdown impacts should be considered.
-The main industries of employment among residents are health care & social assistance, construction, and accommodation & food.
-North Haven has a high specialization in accommodation & food, with an employment share of 1.7 times the regional level.
+The key industries for employment among residents are health care & social assistance, construction, and accommodation & food.
+North Haven has a particular specialization in accommodation & food, with an employment share 1.7 times the regional level.

-Conversely, agriculture, forestry & fishing shows lower representation at 0.8% versus the regional average of 5.3%.
-The area may have limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-In a 12-month period ending in May-25, labour force increased by 0.5% while employment declined by 0.8%, causing unemployment to rise by 1.2 percentage points.
-By comparison, Rest of NSW saw an employment decline of 0.5%, labour force decline of 0.1%, and a 0.4 percentage point increase in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that North Haven's employment should increase by 6.5% over five years and 13.7% over ten years, based on industry-specific projections applied to the local employment mix.
+Conversely, agriculture, forestry & fishing shows lower representation at 0.8%, compared to the regional average of 5.3%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in December 2025, labour force decreased by 1.5% and employment declined by 2.2%, causing the unemployment rate to rise by 0.7 percentage points.
+In comparison, Regional NSW recorded an employment decline of 1.2%, labour force decline of 0.8%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to North Haven's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment